TRI-HD/TRI-HD-Project/README.md

 We have two methods for installation. <br> Choose only one!

 - Automatic Installation: <br>
-Download our installer and run it... <br> Go through the installation process and make sure to select the required directory correctly.
+Download our installer and run it... <br> Go through the installation process and MAKE SURE to select the required directory correctly. <br> Along with the installer, there is a ''tutorial.txt'' file <br> please read this file if you have any doubts about the installation location.

 - Manual Installation: <br>
 Download the manual option of the mod. <br> When opening the file, make sure to read the "Tutorial.txt" file <br> which contains all the instructions needed for manual installation.